Agniy/evnine/readme.md

 ----
 		-no more if, switch, while, etc
 		only true-false
 		Is passed only one parameter for the method.
-(For UML to PHP generation)
+(For simple UML to PHP generation)

 2. Easy debug
 ----